Tiendil/changy/README.md

 `CHANGELOG.md` is compiled from parts from `./changes` directory: one file per version.

-Besides version files, there are some special files:
+Besides version files, there are some particular files:

 - `./changes/header.md` — content that will be placed at the top of the changelog.
 - `./changes/changes_template.md` — template for version file.
 Changy will copy this file to create new version files.
-- `./changes/unreleased.md` — changes that are not released yet.
+- `./changes/unreleased.md` — changes that have not been released yet.
-- `./changes/next_release.md` — changes that are approved to the next release (see usage for details).
+- `./changes/next_release.md` — changes that are approved for the next release (see usage for details).

-You should edit `./changes/unreleased.md` any time you want, before doing actual release.
-This file has no special syntax, but allows substitution of some variables:
+You may edit `./changes/unreleased.md` any time you want before doing an actual release.
+This file has no special syntax but allows substitution of some variables:

 - `{version_header}` — base header of version (version number + date).